Taboredeq/ESP32-Server-Based-Voice-Agent/README.md

 - Custom BMO enclosure (in progress)

+In addition to the previously mentioned functionalities, it will have an SD card reader, a lithium-ion battery charging module, and single- and multi-directional interaction buttons.

+Preview of the design:
 <p align="center">
   <img src="./images/BMO_case.png" width="500"/>
 </p>

-- RTC Watch (in progress)
+- integrated RTC Watch (in progress)

+This watch is syncroni

+Preview of the design:
 <p align="center">
   <img src="./images/RTC_Display.jpg" width="500"/>
 </p>

-- Physical interaction buttons
 - Wake-word detection
 - Lower latency streaming